srob650/pytvmaze/README.md

     show.externals # dict of tvdb and tvrage id's if available show.premiered
     show.summary
-    show._links # dict of previousepisode and nextepisode keys for their links show.webChannel
+    show.links # dict of previousepisode and nextepisode keys for their links show.web_channel
     show.runtime
     show.type
     show.id